-Anthony W. Crowell is Dean and President of New York Law School.
+Anthony W. Crowell is New York Law School’s 16th Dean and President.
 He took office in May 2012.
 Dean Crowell’s area of expertise is state and local government law.
-He first joined New York Law School in 2003 as a member of the adjunct faculty.

 Prior to his appointment, Dean Crowell served as Counselor to New York City Mayor Michael R. Bloomberg.
 In this role, he served as counsel and senior management and policy advisor to the Mayor, as well as general counsel to the Office of the Mayor.
 His responsibilities included managing a broad portfolio of legal, regulatory, legislative, governance, administrative, and operational matters focused on enhancing New York City’s performance, competitiveness, accountability, and public integrity.
 He provided coordination and oversight of city agencies, boards, and commissions, and spearheaded government reform efforts and business process re-engineering initiatives.
 He negotiated and helped implement landmark reforms to the City’s lobbying and campaign finance laws.
 He also chaired the City’s Panel on Regulatory Review, and sat on various boards dealing with pensions, procurement, and franchises and concessions.
 In addition, he served either as an executive director, counsel, or commissioner with six city charter revision commissions.